EO-DataHub/eodhp-guide/services/web-presence.md

 The web presence is configured as part of the [ArgoCD deployment repo](https://github.com/EO-DataHub/eodhp-argocd-deployment) in the apps/web-presence directory.

 The CMS can be updated at any time through the admin panel at https://eodatahub.org.uk/admin.
+Admin rights for individual users can be set in keycloak at https://eodatahub.org.uk/keycloak - the `hub_admin` role is required.
 Click Pages on the left hand side to be taken to a hierarchy of pages.
 Clicking on an individual page will allow the page to be edited.

-Admin rights are required to edit the CMS, which can be done through the admin panel at https://eodatahub.org.uk/admin.
-Admin rights for individual users can be set in keycloak at https://eodatahub.org.uk/keycloak - the `hub_admin` role is required.

 ### Control